 Whistler

 Whistler is a great weekend trip from Vancouver at any time of year.
 In the summer you can ride the Peak 2 Peak Gondola up the mountain for amazing views, go swimming in the lakes, stroll through the village, or hit up the famous mountain bike trails.
-Whistler also has some of the best hiking trails around.
-In the winter you can downhill ski and snowboard of course, but there are also has plenty of beautiful snowshoeing trails.
-Read my guide to the best things to do in Whistler in winter.
+One of the main reasons I love Whistler is because it has some of the best hiking trails around.

 Where to Stay in Whistler